ionic-team/ionic-site/docs/guide/installation.md

 Now, we need to create a new Cordova project somewhere on the computer for the code for our app:

-    $ ionic start hello
+    $ ionic start todo blank

-That will create a folder called `hello` in the directory the command was run.
-Next, we will change into that directory:
+That will create a folder called `todo` in the directory the command was run.
+Next, we will go into that directory:

-    $ cd hello
+    $ cd todo

 If you are planning on using any version control system, you can go ahead and set it up using this new folder.
 For new apps, follow this folder structure to get up and running quickly: